 An interesting result is that the output of parabolic troughs actually dips a bit at noon in some months of the year (Figure 3), especially at high altitudes and in the winter, such as Medicine Hat in Canada at a latitude of about 51 degrees (Figure 4).
 This is surprising as we perceive noon as the warmest time of the day.
 But this effect has been observed in a real solar farm in Cary, North Carolina that uses horizontal single-axis trackers (HSATs) to turn photovoltaic solar panels.
 Although I don't currently have operation data from solar farms using parabolic troughs, HSAT-driven photovoltaic solar arrays that align in the north-south axis work in a way similar to parabolic troughs.
 So it is reasonable to expect that the outputs from parabolic troughs should exhibit similar patterns.
 This also seems to agree with the graphs in Figure 6 of a research paper by Italian scientists that compares parabolic troughs and Fresnel reflectors.

 The effect is so counter-intuitive that folks call it "Solar Array Surprises."
 It occurs only in solar farms driven by HSATs (fixed arrays do not show this effect).
 As both the sun and the solar collectors move in HSAT solar arrays, exactly how this happens may not be easy to imagine at once.
-There doesn't seem to be a convincing explanation in the Internet forum where folks discussed about it.
 Some people suggested that the temperature effect on solar cell efficiency might be a possible cause.
 Although it is true that the decrease of solar cell efficiency at noon when temperature rises to unfavorable levels in the summer of North Carolina can contribute to the dip, the theory cannot explain why the effect is also pronounced in other seasons.
 But Energy3D accurately predicts these surprises, as I have written in an article about a year before when I added supports for solar trackers to Energy3D.
 I will think about this more carefully and provide the explanation later in an article dedicated to this particular topic.
 For now, I would like to point out that Energy3D shows that the effect diminishes for sites closer to the equator (Figure 5).